Image

 • Premature skin aging

-Men should not consume more than 36 grams of added sugar a day or 150 calories.
+To avoid the worst effects, men should avoid consuming more than 36 grams of added sugar a day or 150 calories.
 Women should limit their intake to 25 grams or 100 calories.
-Children should not consume more than 12 to 25 grams of sugar a day.
+Children should not consume more than 12 to 25 grams of added sugar a day.

 For context:

-• A single serving of “healthy” breakfast cereal for adults contains 13 grams of sugar
+• A single serving of “healthy” breakfast cereal for adults contains 13 grams of added sugar.

-• A breakfast bar made with “real fruit” and “whole grains” contains 15 grams of sugar
+• A breakfast bar made with “real fruit” and “whole grains” contains 15 grams of added sugar.

-• A small serving of low-fat yogurt contains 22 grams of sugar
+• A small serving of low-fat yogurt contains 22 grams of added sugar.

-• A 12-ounce can of regular, non-diet soda contains about 39 grams of sugar
+• A 12-ounce can of regular, non-diet soda contains about 39 grams of added sugar.

-• A single serving of store-bought, bottled apple juice contains 42 grams of sugar
+• A single serving of store-bought, bottled apple juice contains 42 grams of added sugar.

 Spoon with sugar

-The University of California San Francisco created SugarScience to share information about sugar and its effects on health.
-One of its resources is a list of 61 different names for sugar that the food industry uses to sweeten products.
+The University of California San Francisco created SugarScience to share information about sugar and its potential harms.
+Here, you can find a list of 61 different names for sugar that the food industry uses to sweeten products.
 Some are obvious with names that include the words, “sugar,” “syrup,” “sweetener,” and “cane.”
-But some aren’t so obvious:
+But some aren’t so obvious, such as:

 • Agave nectar